P06A7

 Frequently asked questions

-Can P06A7 be caused by a failed injector rather than a coding error?
+Can P06A7 be caused by a single sensor?

 Disabling P06A7 in software